-11. Reportable Segments
+11.10.
+Reportable Segments

-Amtech has

-two operating segments that are structured around the types of product offerings provided to our customers.
+Amtech has two operating segments that are structured around the types of product offerings provided to our customers.
 In addition, the operating segments may be further distinguished by the Company's respective brands.
 These two operating segments comprise our two reportable segments discussed below.
 Our two reportable segments are as follows:

-Semiconductor - We design, manufacture, sell and service thermal processing equipment and related controls for use by leading semiconductor manufacturers, and in electronics, automotive and other industries.
+Semiconductor Thermal Processing Solutions - We design, manufacture, sell and service thermal processing equipment and related controls for use by leading semiconductor manufacturers, and in electronics, automotive and other industries.

-Material and Substrate - We produce consumables and machinery for lapping (fine abrading), polishing and cleaning of materials, such as sapphire substrates, optical components, silicon wafers, numerous types of crystal materials, ceramics and metal components.
+Material and Substrate Semiconductor Fabrication Solutions - We produce consumables parts and machinery services, and equipment for lapping (fine abrading), polishing producing silicon carbide, silicon and cleaning of materials, such as sapphire substrates, gallium nitride wafers, optical components silicon wafers, numerous types and a variety of crystal materials, ceramics and metal components, crystalline materials.